 Explore it on Goodreads or Amazon.

-Other books by this author include The Keeping Quilt, Pink and Say
+Other books by this author which I have reviewed include The Keeping Quilt, Pink and Say

 A children’s story of tolerance and reaching out.

 In 1992, Chicken Sunday won the California Book Award Silver Medal for Juvenile.

 This was so sweet.
 You can’t help but fall in love with a gramma who practices what she preaches.
 One who opens her heart and yet knows when discipline is necessary, when a lesson must be taught.
 It’s a two-way love and the gist of this story.

 A loving gramma who opened her heart and home and encouraged the children to open theirs.

 A hatmaker who was open to truths and his own heart of gold.

 Stewart and Winston are brothers to a little red-haired Russian girl, and they happily share their gramma, Eula Mae Walker, with her.
 Sometimes on Sundays she would go to the Baptist church with them and follow it with a fried chicken dinner.